 What should I do if I’m unable to pay my rent?

-Your landlord may not evict for nonpayment of rent due during the moratorium which will end September 30, 2021.
-You and your landlord should use this time to develop a payment plan, which may address issues such as how much of the back rent the tenant must repay, and on what schedule.
+Your landlord may not evict for nonpayment of rent due during the moratorium which ended on September 30, 2021.
+You and your landlord should continue to use this time to develop a payment plan, which may address issues such as how much of the back rent the tenant must repay, and on what schedule.